Marriage Treaty

 The wedding of King Charles II and Catherine of Braganza.

 The Marriage Treaty, or Anglo-Portuguese Treaty, was a treaty of alliance that was agreed between the Kingdom of England and the Kingdom of Portugal and concluded on 23 June 1661.

 It led to the marriage of Charles II of England and Catherine of Braganza, the daughter of John IV of Portugal.
 It was a marriage of state, as was common in the era.

 The treaty also renewed the medieval Anglo-Portuguese Alliance.

 Background

-Charles had recently been restored to the thrones of England, Scotland and Ireland and had been lobbied by both Portugal and the Spanish, which pushed rival candidates as a potential wife.
+Charles had recently been restored to the thrones of England, Scotland and Ireland and had been lobbied by both Portugal and Spain, which pushed rival candidates, who were the Danish princess Anna Sophie of Denmark, the Dutch princess Maria of Orange-Nassau, the Italian princess Caterina Farnese, the Italian princess Eleonore Gonzaga, Empress Dowager of the Holy Roman Empire, and the German princess Hedwig Eleonora of Holstein-Gottorp, Queen Dowager of Sweden, as potential wives.
+There was a religious controversy among the members of the Spanish government, who wondered how they could propose Protestant brides (such as the Dutch princess of Orange) when the Spanish were staunchly Catholics and loathed the Protestant faith, but they came to the conclusion that it was necessary in order to break the Anglo-Portuguese alliance.
 Although Charles had been allied to Spain through the Treaty of Brussels, his relations with Madrid had become increasingly strained.
 Spain demanded the return of possessions taken by the English Republic, notably Jamaica, which Charles accepted.
 Charles's decision to marry Catherine was attributed to the advice of the influential English statesman Edward Hyde, 1st Earl of Clarendon.
 The Portuguese match also received strong support from Charles's Irish ally James Butler, 1st Duke of Ormonde.